msu-cmse-courses/cmse495-FS25/1124-Final_presentation_Storyboard_Feedback.md

 | 1 | HFH_MT | MxV_Rail | MSU_Deer_Drones |
 | 2 | MSU_Curriculum | Justair | WBTPD |

 Have your tripods exchange links to your video storyboard (each group needs to only do one but make sure all projects get reviews).
-Review another team's storyboard and write an email report for the instructor and the other team.
+Review another team's storyboard and write an report for the instructor and the other team.
 This report should provide the following:

 - List the proposal team name and the evaluator team name.
 - Ideas for making the video better.

-Make sure you title the email and make it clear your group name and the group you are reviewing).
-Email the group and the instructors to get credit.
+Make sure you title the report and make it clear your group name and the group you are reviewing.
+Put the report in the team's public folder to get credit.

 ----